Lou Jewell ALC

 Attended and completed the original Land 101 Instructors class May 12, 2003 Washington DC Mid-Year NAR Convention

-Instructed over fifty Land 101 classes graduating over 10,00 Realtors from over twenty-seven states.
-Taught in North Carolina, Tennessee, South Carolina, California and Nebraska.
+Instructed over sixty Land 101 classes graduating over 10,00 Realtors from over twenty-seven states.
+Taught in North Carolina, Tennessee, Oklahoma, South Carolina, California and Nebraska.
 Taught at the 2009 National Realtors Convention in San Diego.
 Recruited over 300 new RLI members and numerous RLI sponsors.

 Attended NAR 2004 Orlando National, 2005 San Francisco National, 2006 New Orleans National, 2007 Las Vegas National, 2008 Orlando National, 2009 San Diego National.